younglim/HP-23er-23es-Monitor-Calibration/README.md

 ## Gamma Calibration

 By default, the gamma is set too high.
-There is OSD controls to fix this.
-Hence, use the gamma-calibrated icc file.
+There is no OSD controls to fix this.
+Hence, use the tweaked gamma and colour icc file.

 Download [HP 23es Calibrated.icc](https://raw.githubusercontent.com/younglim/HP-23er-23es-Monitor-Calibration/master/HP%2023es%20Calibrated.icc) profile.